Logan Certified, our adaptive reuse, mixed-use live | workspace, is complete.

 All three courtyard photos above: credit to Carmen Troesser

 Did you know that solar panels are extremely effective, even in a four-season town like Chicago?
-We installed panels on the sloped roof of the loft apartment to maximize their contact with the sun’s rays year round.
-Not only are they visual eye candy, they power the studio and showroom.
+We installed panels on the sloped roof of the loft apartment to maximize their contact with the sun’s rays year-round.
+Not only are they visual eye candy, but they also power the studio and showroom.
 Read more about the installation process, how solar panels operate, and how we figured out the precise angle to build the roof for maximum solar gains in our post: Solar Panels in Chicago: What You Need to Know to Install.

 The Loft Apartment

 The modern loft apartment optimized a space built for one or two tenants with energy-efficient appliances, reclaimed floors, custom cabinetry by our friends at Fricano, and a private balcony clad in rot-resistant cedar.
 More on those below, and for more pictures and amenities, check out the post on Modern Logan Square Loft Apartment.